 - Build versus buy

-- OEM = BI tool with customised look and feel
+- OEM = BI tool with customized look and feel

 - Embed / Iframe / Embed SDK

 An API-first development philosophy has advantages.
-APIs from multiple analytics vendors, integrated into a data platform, enable organisations to create composable analytics.
+APIs from multiple analytics vendors, integrated into a data platform, enable organizations to create composable analytics.

 ML as part of the analytical platform to infuse ML into embedded workflows

 Machine learning technologies give us access to predictive insights, helping us to better consider the future as we weigh options.
-If you have more than 3 models in production, you might need to operationalise ML using the ML Ops processes because of the manual labour involved if you don’t adopt ML Ops.
+If you have more than 3 models in production, you might need to operationalize ML using the ML Ops processes because of the manual labor involved if you don’t adopt ML Ops.

 The ML platform should support developers, data scientists, analysts with SQL knowledge, citizen data scientists who use a graphical interface.